PedestrianDynamics/SingleFileMovementAnalysis/README.md

 ## Note

-To calculate the velocity_headway_rho of top-view camera experiments that captured only the straight measurement area such as the [Caserne experiment](https://ped.fz-juelich.de/da/doku.php?id=corridor2) we use the same analysis methodology of side-view experiments
+To calculate the velocity_headway_rho of top-view camera experiments that captured only the straight measurement area such as the [Caserne experiment](https://ped.fz-juelich.de/da/doku.php?id=corridor2), we use the same analysis methodology of side-view experiments.